Frobenius height of prismatic cohomology with coefficients: Introduction

 \subsection{Acknowledgements}

 The intellectual debt of this paper to Bhatt's notes \cite{Bha23} should be obvious to readers.
-We have benefited from helpful conversations with the following mathematicians: Johannes Ansch\"{u}tz, Bhargav Bhatt, Heng Du, Hui Gao, Arthur-C\'{e}sar Le Bras, Tong Liu, Emanuel Reinecke, Peter Scholze, Yupeng Wang, and Daxin Xu.
+We have benefited from helpful conversations with the following mathematicians: Johannes Ansch\"{u}tz, Bhargav Bhatt, Heng Du, Hui Gao, Arthur-C\'{e}sar Le Bras, Tong Liu, Shubhodip Mondal, Sasha Petrov, Emanuel Reinecke, Peter Scholze, Yupeng Wang, and Daxin Xu.
 We would like to express special thanks to Bhargav Bhatt for discussions on various parts of this paper.
 We are grateful to Tong Liu for mentioning this problem to us.
-During the writing of this paper, HG is supported by Max Planck Institut f\"ur Mathematik, and SL is supported by the National Natural Science Foundation of China (No.~12288201).
+During the writing of this paper, HG is supported by Max Planck Institut f\"ur Mathematik, and SL is supported by the National Key R $\&$ D Program of China No.~2023YFA1009701 and the National Natural Science Foundation of China (No.~12288201).

 \addtocontents{toc}{ }